Benj1x/Notes/DEB.md

 ### Mood boards

 Mood boards are widely used in advertising and interior design.
-Quite simply designers gather visual stimuli that capture something of the feeling about the design.
+Quite simply design ers gather visual stimuli that capture something of the feeling about the design.
 Photographs and other images, colours, textures, shapes, headlines from newspapers or magazines, quotations from people, pieces of fabric can all be used to contribute to this.

 Lucero (2012) argues that mood boards are useful for ‘framing, aligning, paradoxing, abstracting, and directing’ designers in their work on the look and feel of a product or service.